scrtlabs/secret.js/README.md

 #### `secretjs.tx.simulate()`

 Used to simulate a complex transactions, which contains a list of messages, without broadcasting it to the chain.
-Can be used to get a gas estimation or to see the output without actually commiting a transaction on-chain.
+Can be used to get a gas estimation or to see the output without actually committing a transaction on-chain.

 The input should be exactly how you'd use it in `secretjs.tx.broadcast()`.